lokku/css-spritemaker-grunt/README.md

 Type: `Boolean`
 Default value: `false`

-If true, the path to targetImage will be created
+If true, the path to dest will be created

 #### options.generateCss
 Type: `Object`